-Conventionally, the registered voxel has the corresponding label of the most likely transformation $L(\mathbf{d}_m)$, upon which the registration evaluation is also based.
-As the most likely label $L_m$ from the label distribution exists, another important yet overlooked topic is the relationship among of $L(\mathbf{d}_m)$ and $L_m$.
+Utilizing the registration uncertainty, in particular the full label distribution, to benefit registration-based tasks is presumably an advantage of PIR.
+Many research of registration uncertainty reported positively over its impact in applications \cite{Risholm2,Risholm3,Simpson3}.
+However, to the best of our knowledge, there does not exist any validation study about whether we should use the registration uncertainty.
+In this section, we design an experiment to explore whether utilizing the registration uncertainty always results in an improvement.

-In the next hypothetical example, we assume $v_2$ is the voxel we want to register.
-The set of displacement vectors $\mathcal{D}$, the probability distribution $\mathcal{P}(v_2)$ and the set of corresponding intensity labels $L=\{200, 50\}$ are shown in Fig.7(a).
-Here, the most likely transformation $\mathbf{d}_m$ is $\mathbf{d}_3$, therefore, $I(\mathbf{d}_m)=I(\mathbf{d}_3)=50$.
-However, from the label distribution in Fig.7(b,c), we can see that displacements with lower probability all correspond to the same label, 200, so $L_m$ equals 200 and differs from $L(\mathbf{d_m})$.
+In PIR, the registered voxel has the corresponding label of the most likely transformation $L(\mathbf{d}_m)$, upon which the registration evaluation is also based \cite{Cobzas,Simpson,Janoos,Risholm,Lotfi,Popuri,Miaomiao,Wassermann,Simpson2,Yang,Heinrich,Folgoc,Miaomiao2,Jax}.
+Likewise, we can derive the most likely label $L_m$ from the full label distribution.
+If utilizing the registration uncertainty, like reported in previous research, always be beneficial, then $L_m$ should be always better than $L(\mathbf{d}_m)$.

-In PIR, $L(\mathbf{d}_m)$ is not necessarily equal to $L_m$.
-We performed an additional experiment so as to explore which of these two labels is closer to the ground truth.
-As shown in Fig.8(a), we registered an MRI image that was arbitrarily chosen from the BRATS dataset with a synthetically deformed version of itself using DIR.
+In the following pilot experiment: an MRI image is arbitrarily chosen from the BRATS dataset \cite{BRATS} and synthetically deformed.Then we registered the original data with the deformed data using DIR.
+By doing so, we know the ground truth intensity for every registered voxel so that we can compare whether it is $L(\mathbf{d}_m)$ or $L_m$ closer to the ground truth.